 Restricted for height in the garage, especially as the car is on wheel ramps, so I set up the hoist and leveller chains for minimum length.
 Not ideal as the leveller is shorter than the distance between the V8 lifting eyes, which means the chains will be at an angle and tending to pull the eyes towards each other, and towards the rocker covers.
 Last time putting engine and gearbox in together we used a strap through the eyes to the hook on the hoist, no leveller, and both eyes did end up bent, but how much of that was new and how much old I don't know.
 The strap was left longish, maybe about the same angle as the chains will be, so we'll see.
 That leaves the leveller quite close to the long carb plenum studs sticking up from the inlet manifold, so they come out.
 The rear attachment point is very close to the heater motor, to that comes out with its fan, and I dig out a couple of stout bolts with nuts, and big washers, to attach the leveller chains to the V8 lifting brackets.
 The heads of the bolts are very close to the rocker covers, so I remove the screws but leave them sitting there as a loose cover.

-Then I have to think about getting underneath to remove the remaining bell-housing bolts with the hoist in position, and really I don't think I'll be able to lie across those while getting underneath, and especially getting out again.
+Then I have to think about getting underneath to remove the remaining bell-housing bolts with the hoist in position, and really I don't think I'll be able to lie across the hoist legs while getting underneath, and especially getting out again.
 When I did Bee's clutch I got in from the sides behind the front wheels.
 But the wheel ramps are only a few inches away from the end of the full-length ramps and not enough room.
 So I jack the one wheel up off the ramp and turn the ramp round, and take off the mud-flap, but still not enough room.
 Nothing for it but to jack the front wheels down to the floor and roll it forward a foot or so ... which needs the rack to be refitted loosely, but it would need to be anyway to roll the car back onto the full-length ramps after engine and gearbox are out, so no big deal.
 Then jack back up and slide the wheel ramps under, facing the 'wrong' way as before to give me the maximum space from the sides.
 Finally I have plenty of room to get in from the side, but with the trolley jack in place as it will be to support the gearbox I can't reach across to the other side.
 So the mud-flap comes off that side as well.
 Really the front of the exhaust pipe is in the way as well, so round the back and completely remove the rear mount (only slackened before along with the centre mount), and I can pull the exhaust system back until the centre box reaches the centre mount.
 As well as being largely out of the way now, it also allows me to pivot it round so the front end is by the sill and not the tunnel.

 Next morning I hook up the hoist with leveller, but I'm still concerned about being able to lift the engine high enough to clear the slam panel before the end of the jib hits the ceiling, especially as the body will rise a couple of inches as the weight is taken off!
 With the engine pulled forwards clear of the gearbox I may need to lower the gearbox trolley jack, then jack the body to replace the wheel ramps with axle stands ... which needs two jacks ... and fortunately Dave has one as well.
 If we slide the gearbox out from under the car the body may have to go back on the wheel ramps again, plus be raised a bit more, as from measurements the space between the front cross-member to the floor for the height of the bell-housing is also going to be close, even though the body will be a couple of inches higher without the engine.
 Alternatively we could lift the gearbox out after the engine.
 Dave arrives in the afternoon so I start removing the side bolts between the bell-housing and the engine, leaving just the bottom two in place.
 Three come out no problem with fingers after a turn or two with the ratchet handle, but the fourth needs ratcheting all the way and comes out so far and no more.
 I think it is clear of the thread in the engine, so wedge a long screwdriver behind the head while I ratchet some more, which gets it out another half inch so must be clear.
 Then start jacking to raise the top of the bell-housing to the top of the tunnel ready to support the gearbox and remove the final two bolts ... and the hoist starts sinking!
 There is a small Mole wrench on the release valve instead of using the slot in the end of the jack handle, which is suspicious as it allows the valve to be tightened much more than it normally would be.
 Tighten it a bit more, and it seems OK, but then starts sinking again.
 So I try jacking as it is sinking but it gets to the point where is sinking as fast I can jack.
 Fluid?
 We dribble in hydraulic jack oil from a nozzle bottle, which involves lying the hoist on its back each time, but despite doing that repeatedly, when we stand it up again it still hasn't reached the bottom of the filler hole.
 Thinking if lack of fluid was the problem, having added a significant amount it must have made a difference.
 But no, once it starts sinking it does so until the engine is right back on the chassis mounts.
 Also before hooking it up to the engine I jacked the jib right up to the ceiling to check the clearance for the engine to the slam panel, and it didn't sink then.
 No way we can risk it, if it suddenly drops half way out it would all be over.
 Bugger bugger bugger.